Frequently Asked Questions

 Is GSP Still Happening?

 YES!
-Our communities need Good Samaritans to step up and help us return to normal.
+Our communities always need Good Samaritans to step up and help us return to a sense of normalcy.

 Will this program be held at Bishop McLaughlin?